-The Pacific Northwest has become an increasingly popular wine destination.
-Oregon’s pinot noir has been hailed as the nation’s very best in 2012, while the most influential wine publication Wine Spectator has 10 of the region’s on its annual top 100 list.
+The Pacific Northwest has become a world reknown popular wine destination.
+Oregon’s pinot noir has been hailed as some of the nation’s very best, while the most influential wine publication Wine Spectator has 10 of the region’s on its annual top 100 list.
 If you’re a wine enthusiast who is planning a vacation to the Northwest, or is lucky enough to live here, don’t miss these amazing wine experiences.

 A Hot-Air Balloon Tour over the Willamette Valley with Vista Balloon Adventures